o7-Fire/Mindustry-Ozone/README.md

 `Ozone destkop`

 - install Java 14
-- `java -jar Mindustry-Ozone.jar` or double click if on Windows
+- `java -jar Mindustry-Ozone.jar` or double click if can
 - click install
-- optional: run to download mindustry and run it
+- optional: **Run** to download mindustry and run it
+- use java 14 to launch Mindustry

 `Ozone core`

 - install java 8+ (don't need to install if you have the mindustry.exe version or bundled JRE)
-- `java -jar Mindustry-Ozone.jar` or double click if on Windows
+- `java -jar Mindustry-Ozone.jar` or double click if can
 - it's copied to mindustry mods folder\
   or
 - open mindustry [124+]
 - open mod browser
 - search ozone
-- install it
+- install it\

-`Ozone any version`

-- install java 14 if using ozone-desktop, java 8+ if using ozone-core, don't install java if use android
+  or
 - locate Mindustry mods folder

 ```css